-I have taught both introductory and upper-level astronomy classes, as well as a pedagogy course new astronomy PhD students.
+I have taught both introductory and upper-level classes in both physics and astronomy, as well as a pedagogy course new astronomy PhD students.
 All of my classes are designed around the principles of practical experience, Universal Design, and active learning.

 Introductory Classes